mimiMonads/vixeny/ReadMe.md

 ## Intro

-Vixeny is a purely functional middleware/handler in JavaScript that matches other typed programming languages like Go or Rust.
+Vixeny is a purely functional web framework in TypeScript that matches other typed programming languages like Go or Rust.

 ## Benchmarks

 ## Deno
 [Vixeny Hono](https://github.com/mimiMonads/hono-functor-benchmark)

-## Vixeny's Advantages
+## Vixeny's AdvantagesParameters

 These key advantages make Vixeny an unmatched web framework choice in the JavaScript ecosystem.